235 N. Madison Street | Allentown, PA 18102 | 610.434.1140

 The show follows country star Trace Adkins on his nationwide tour as he takes time away from the stage to celebrate folks he visits who "are doing extraordinary things."

-Community Bike Works offers an innovative series of youth development programs to the students of Allentown and the Lehigh Valley who need us most.
-We serve approximately 360 students each year in our Earn a Bike and Junior Earn a Bike programs, which are offered at our Allentown bike shop, at schools in the Allentown and Bethlehem school districts, at the Orefield campus of KidsPeace, and now at Mosser Village Family Center.
+We serve 500 students each year in our Earn a Bike and Junior Earn a Bike programs, which are offered at our Allentown and East Allentown bike shop, at schools in the Allentown and Bethlehem school districts, and at the Orefield campus of KidsPeace.

 In Earn a Bike, students learn bike mechanics and safety while practicing reading, writing, teamwork and work ethic skills.
 And of course, at the end of class, they earn their refurbished bicycle and a new helmet!